All Posts, Animals, Chickens, Farmstand

 20240103 120508 02

 Our eggs generally have deeper colored yolks than you’d typically find in the store.
-In the winter months, when access to grass and bugs is removed, yolks are definitely a bit less vibrant than in the warmer months when wild food is in abundance and the chickens get more of their diet from free-ranging.
+Be aware though that, in the winter months when access to grass and bugs is removed due to the weather, yolks are definitely less vibrant and more “store like” than in the warmer months when wild food is in abundance and the chickens get more of their diet from free-ranging.

 This is a peewee sized egg laid by Marigold in September 2023 when fresh forage was abundant.